shield02/alx-higher_level_programming/0x0A-python-inheritance/README.md

 * 2-is_same_class - Code to check if objects are the same
 * 3-is_kind_of_class - Code to check if object is instance of class
 * 4-inherits_from - Code to check if object inherits from another class
+* 5-base_geometry - Code to declear a base geometry